kapitanluffy/sublime-semantic-highlighter/README.md

 ##### Installation

-1. Install from `packagecontrol.io` or unpack the [zip](https://github.com/kapitanluffy/sublime-semantic-highlighter/archive/master.zip) in your packages directory
+- Install from `packagecontrol.io` or unpack the [zip](https://github.com/kapitanluffy/sublime-semantic-highlighter/archive/master.zip) in your packages directory
-2. Create a copy of `Template.sublime-color-scheme.json` and name it to  `YourColorScheme.sublime-color-scheme`

 ##### Usage